kwanghoon/yapb/README.md

 - syncomp-exe: a syntax completion server for Emacs
 - Examples:
   - parser-exe: an arithmetic parser
-  - polyrpc-exe: a polyrpc programming language system including a parser, a poly rpc type checker, a slicing compiler, a poly cs type checker, and an poly cs interpter.
+  - polyrpc-exe: a polyrpc programming language system including a parser, a poly rpc type checker, a slicing compiler, a poly cs type checker, and a poly cs interpter.

 ### Download and build
 ~~~